UCSD-SEELab/smarthomeDeploymentCode/Readme.md

 various devices.
 The repo is divided into 2 folders:
 - Library
 - HomeDeployment
--

 The Library holds a python module which we wrote for making deployment easier.
-The library contains 2 submodules, 'communicate' and 'loadMode'.
+The library contains 2 submodules, '''communicate''' and '''loadModel'''.